Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 # Reliable web application

-This guidance deploys a sample eCommerce web application that sells concert tickets.
-It uses the Azure Dev CLI to set up Azure services and deploy the code.
-Deploying the code requires the creation of Azure services, configuration of permissions,and creating Azure AD App Registrations.

-This guide demonstrates how principles from the [Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/) and [Twelve-Factor Applications](https://12factor.net/) can be applied to migrate and modernize a legacy, line-of-business (LOB) web app to the cloud.
-A reference architecture is included to showcase a production ready solution which can be easily deployed for learning and experimentation.
+The guidance simulates a common developer journey.
+It applies the principles of the [Well-Architected Framework](https://docs.microsoft.com/azure/architecture/framework/) and [Twelve-Factor Applications](https://12factor.net/) to migrate and modernize a legacy, line-of-business (LOB) web app to the cloud.
+The guidance addresses the challenges in refactoring a monolithic ASP.NET application with a Microsoft SQL Server database and developing a modern, reliable, and scalable ASP.NET Core application.
+We provide guidance and deployable artifacts with this guidance.
 The deployable artifacts create a modernized LOB web application that has improved reliability, security, performance, and more mature operational practices at a predictable cost.
-This phase also provides a foundation upon which they will achieve their longer-term objectives in later phases.
-The following solution diagram shows the reference architecture that we'll discuss for the rest of the guide.
+It provides a foundation upon which you can achieve longer-term objectives.

 ## Use cases

+The guidance and deployable serves multiple needs.
+It provides a pattern for running a cost-efficient web application and provides guidance to meet key objectives.

 **Cost-efficient web application** - The solution provides three cost-optimized environments.
 The production environment costs between $2,000 and $3,000 per month with SLAs of 99.98%.
 The development and testing environments cost between $200-$300 per month per environment with SLAs of 99.56%.

-This reliable application pattern can help attain short- and long-term goals.

-**Short-term goals**
-- modernize a web application to sustain additional volume
-- mature development team practices for modern development and operations

-**Long term goals**

-- maturing development team practices for modern development and operations
-- open an application to online customers with web and mobile experiences
-- improve availability
-- reduce the time required to deliver new features to the application
-- scale different components of the system independently to handle traffic spikes without compromising security
+**Key objectives** - This reliable application pattern can help attain .
+Short-term goals include (1) modernizing a web application to sustain additional volume and (2) maturing development team practices for modern development and operations.
+You'll want to use this guidance if you're looking to open an application to online customers with web and mobile experiences, improve application availability, reduce the time required to deliver new features to the application, and scale different components of the system independently to handle traffic spikes without compromising security

 ## Architecture

 The diagram depicts the web application solution that you can deploy with the implementation guidance.
-Below we outline the Azure services used in this solution and the reasons we chose these services.

 ![Reliable web app architecture diagram](./assets/Guide/ReliableWebAppArchitectureDiagram.png)